7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 Recognize Employee Achievements

 Incentives can be a tricky thing - you don’t want team members to cut corners or sacrifice quality to get a reward.
+You also don't want them to introduce strife between your employees.

 Still, incentives are useful in creating a positive company culture that recognizes efficient work.